 Form and Tone in Homecoming

-Homecoming is dramatic and poignant with humorous moments and chronicles developing relationships between parents and their children.
+‘Homecoming’ is dramatic and poignant with humorous moments and chronicles developing relationships between parents and their children.
 It is about trust and how a child views the trust they have with their parents.
-It is presented in free verse in four stanzas of varying lengths (four lines, seven lines, six lines and six lines) there is no rhyming pattern and the amount of syllables per line seems to vary giving the poem an uneven feel.
-Perhaps to symbolise the sometimes random nature of a relationship between parent and child?
+It is presented in free verse in four stanzas of varying lengths (four lines, seven lines, six lines, and six lines) there is no rhyming pattern and the number of syllables per line seems to vary giving the poem an uneven feel.
+Perhaps to symbolize the sometimes random nature of a relationship between parent and child?

-From the outset of Homecoming , which can be read in full here, the narrator explains how it is supposed taken.
+From the outset of ‘Homecoming’, the narrator explains how it is supposed taken.
 They introduce the idea of dualism.
-This poem likens the situation with the narrator’s parents to the common trust game where you fall backwards into somebodies arms and expect them to catch you.
+This poem likens the situation with the narrator’s parents to the common trust game where you fall back into somebody’s arms and expects them to catch you.
 Alliteration is used in the final line with three “B-words” being used with the words blind and behind a rhyme.
-Homecoming has no rhyming pattern and I think these two devices are used to emphasise the importance of putting your trust in people.
+‘Homecoming’ has no rhyming pattern and I think these two devices are used to emphasize the importance of putting your trust in people.
 I think the narrator is trying to make a point that trust is extremely important.